duckietown/docs-AIDO/book/AIDO/10_challenges/38_lfvi.md

 <!-- * This challenge uses the Duckietown challenge infrastructure.
 The precise definition of the challenge is in the [challenge definition repository](https://github.com/duckietown/challenge-aido_LF) -->

-## `LFVI` in Simulation {#challenge-aido2_lfvi status=ready}
+## `LFVI_multi_full` in Simulation {#challenge-aido_lfvi status=ready}

-The current versions of the lane following with vehicles in simulation are `aido2-LFVI-sim-testing` and `aido2-LF-sim-validation`.
+The current versions of the lane following with vehicles in simulation are `aido-LFVI_multi-sim-testing` and `aido-LFVI_multi-sim-validation`.
 These two challenges are identical except for the output that you are allowed to see.
 In the case of `testing` you will be able to see performance of your agent ([](#fig:submission-output-lfvi))  and you will be able to download the logs and artifacts.

 <figure figure-id="fig:submission-output-lfvi">
     <figcaption>Visual output for submission</figcaption>